ccueva10/Library-System/README.md

 2. Import the project into your IDE.

 ## Key Features
+**Book Management:**
-**Book Management:** Creates, updates, and deletes books.
+Creates, updates, and deletes books.
 Manages book availability and tracks book details such as ISBN, title, author, and genre.
+Overall, Book Management plays a role in managing various types of books through providing efficient organization and the retrieval of information.

 **Patron Management:**
 Defines patrons and separates them into students and faculty.
 Patrons have ID, name, contact info, and borrowing history.
 Students can borrow a smaller amount of books than faculty and students have a year of graduation